Last Updated on June 27, 2023

 Not only did North Carolina fight for our nation, but many North Carolinians fought hard to keep the ship intact after its decommissioning.
 And thankfully, they succeeded.

-And since we’re one of the many people lucky enough to visit this awesome bucket list-worthy and family-friendly piece of Wilmington, we thought you might want to know more about it.
+And since we’re among the many people lucky enough to visit this awesome bucket list-worthy and family-friendly piece of Wilmington, we thought you might want to know more about it.

 Follow us as we share background info and history, things to expect when visiting, and more in this guide to Battleship North Carolina.